🍽️ Dairy Guide

 SIGHI Food List

-Aged cheeses are consistently classified as high-histamine foods, due to fermentation and long aging processes.
-During maturation, bacteria naturally produce biogenic amines, including histamine, which can trigger reactions in sensitive individuals.
+Aged cheeses are among the most commonly reported high-histamine foods.
+During maturation, bacteria naturally produce biogenic amines, including histamine, which may trigger reactions in sensitive individuals.
+The longer the aging process, the higher the histamine content tends to be.

-Individual reactions are highly variable.
-Some people may tolerate very small amounts of certain cheeses, while others react to even a tiny portion.
-Careful testing and portion control are essential.
+Individual reactions vary considerably.
+Some people may tolerate very small amounts of certain cheeses, while others react to even a minimal portion.
+Careful testing and portion control are recommended for anyone exploring their personal threshold.

 Does preparation change the risk?